Minerva Mayor's Court

-The Village of Minerva Mayor’s Court is held the first and third Thursday of each month at 7:00 pm in the council chambers of City Hall.
-The court reserves the right to reschedule a court session to another date and time in the event of an emergency.
-The Mayor’s Court hears most of the villages criminal misdemeanor and traffic cases, including first offenses of driving under the influence of alcohol/drugs and driving under suspension.
-The Mayor’s court can not hear domestic violence cases, second or multiple driving under suspension cases or second or multiple driving under the influence of alcohol/drug cases.
-The date and time of your court hearing will be listed on your traffic citation or misdemeanor summons/complaint.
+The Village of Minerva Mayor’s Court is held monthly at 5:30 PM in the council chambers of City Hall, days to be determined.
+The court reserves the right to reschedule a court session to another date & time in the event of an emergency.
+The Mayor’s Court hears most of the Villages criminal misdemeanor & traffic cases, including first offenses of driving under the influence of alcohol/drugs & driving under suspension.
+The Mayor’s court can not hear domestic violence cases, second/multiple driving under suspension cases or second/multiple driving under the influence of alcohol/drug cases.
+The date & time of your court hearing will be listed on your traffic citation or misdemeanor summons/complaint.

 Paying Traffic Citations

-Payment plans are available; however, you must appear in court to have the payment plan approved by the Mayor.
+Payment plans are available, however, you must appear in court to have the plan approved by the Mayor.

 Criminal Misdemeanor Charges